qwasi/android-sdk/README.md

 ### Background Fetch

 If the user does not permit push notifications, or if the device does not have network access some notification could be missed.
-If your app has the background fetch permission, you will still continue to get notification periodically, even if push notifications are disabled.
-The SDK will simulate a push by fetching an unread message, which could be passed to a Notification builder.

 ### Message Polling